openxpki/openxpki/doc/quickstart.rst

 The sample script proves certs for a quickstart but should never be used for production systems (it has the fixed passphrase *root* for all keys ;) and no policy/crl, etc config ).

-Here is what you need to do:
+Here is what you need to do if you *dont* use the sampleconfig script.

 #.
 Create a key/certificate as signer certificate (ca = true)
 #.
 Create a key/certificate for the internal datavault (ca = false, can be below the ca but can also be self-signed).